The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Die BuyBox zu gewinnen, ist auf Amazon nicht einfach, denn die Konkurrenz ist riesig.

-Because on Amazon, you find two types of sellers – Amazon itself and third-party retailers of branded goods and Private Label.
-When multiple sellers sell the same branded goods, a competition arises for the field on the right side of the product detail page, where customers can add an item to their cart or buy it directly using a yellow button.
+Because on Amazon, there are two types of sellers – Amazon itself and third-party sellers of merchandise and private label.
+When multiple sellers sell the same merchandise, a competition arises for the field on the right side of the product detail page, where customers can add an item to their cart or purchase it directly using a yellow button.

 The Amazon Buy Box, also written as BuyBox, is the easiest way to buy a product.